-This same son recently walked into my house on the phone, too busy to say "hello" to my wife or me.
-But I shouldn't be surprised, this is the same boy who rarely if ever acknowledged me or my wife when he'd come into my house in the last five years.
+This same son once walked into my house on the phone, too busy to say "hello" to my wife or me.
+But I shouldn't be surprised, this is the same boy who rarely if ever acknowledged me or my wife when he'd come into my house over the course of five years.
 I never recall hearing a thank you either after the numerous sleepover breakfasts I made him.

-How is this for passive parenting: A few years ago during a family and friends pick-up football game, a teenage boy got crunched between two adults when he went up for a catch.
+How about this for passive parenting: A few years ago during a family and friends pick-up football game, a teenage boy got crunched between two adults when he went up for a catch.
 He grabbed his shoulder and sulked off the field as we all tried ensuring he was OK.
 I've never seen such a poor display in attitude.
-A few plays later, he suddenly appeared in the game and again got hurt and sulked off the field.
+(Such an important football game!)
+A few plays later, he suddenly appeared in the game and again got hurt, only to sulk off the field.
 Then in the last play of the game he came off the sidelines as the play was unfolding, took the ball and ran for a touchdown.

 It was an odd and almost uncomfortable moment for everyone.
+He wasn't hurt, just mad he got beat.
 But, not only did his father not rebuke him for his attitude, he consoled him as we all walked home!
 I was embarrassed for both.
-There is no doubt had that been my father and me, I would have been given my comeuppance in front of everybody and again at home.
+Had that been my father and me, I would have received a comeuppance in front of everybody, and again at home.
 But that's something I would have learned when I was eight.

-Maybe an explanation can be found in the growing number of studies being done by psychologists that show Facebook users have an inflated sense of self-worth and many have narcissistic tendencies.
+Maybe we can find an explanation in the growing number of studies done by psychologists that show Facebook users develop an inflated sense of self-worth and many have narcissistic tendencies.
 Just Google narcissism and Facebook and you'll see what I mean.

-I do think the invention of MySpace and Facebook has permanently altered the way people communicate and socialize.
-There is no doubt the two websites also provide an outlet, especially for teenagers, for grandeur.
-Perhaps Facebook is to blame for this inflated sense of self-worth by teenagers but it all eventually goes back to parenting.
+I do think the invention of MySpace, Facebook and now Instagram permanently altered the way people communicate and socialize.
+Social media provides an outlet, especially teenagers, for grandeur.
+Perhaps we can blame Social Media for this inflated sense of self-worth by teenagers but it all eventually goes back to parenting.
 (Have you ever heard of a parent arguing with a teacher over her 18-year old son's grade to get it raised to an A so he would make valedictorian?
 I have.
 That's not passive parenting, that's crappy parenting.)

 I believe one explanation for the passivity of today's parents could be a result of watching our parents and even our grandparents stress over the small things and make federal cases out of issues that later no one can even remember.

-I agree life is too short to sweat the small things but today we are more in debt than we have ever been.
-Credit cards are maxed out as the Passive Generation buys themselves toys their parents never dreamed about and then buy their children toys they never dreamed of having.
-The "spare no expense, I want it now" attitude of many parents is clearly being learned by their children.
+I agree life is too short to sweat the small things but today we are more in debt than ever.
+Credit cards on overdrive as the Passive Generation buys themselves toys their parents never dreamed about and then buy their children toys they never dreamed of having.
+The "spare no expense, I want it now" attitude of many parents now clearly adopted by their children.

-Long gone is the idea of postponing gratification.
-Today's kids must have the latest and greatest computers, Ipods, game consoles and cell phones.
-And in many cases their passive parents are buying it for them!
+The idea of postponing gratification?
+Long gone.
+Today's kids must have the latest and greatest computers, game consoles and cell phones.
+And in many cases their passive parents buy it for them!

 I learned at a very young age the power of money and the idea of saving.
-Most nights out for me as a teen was a trip to 7-11 for a Super Big Gulp, perhaps a movie and if not, a trip to Tower Records where I scoured what was new and if I wanted to spend ten bucks, which I never did, I'd buy something.
+Most nights out for me as a teen was a trip to 7-11 for a Super Big Gulp, perhaps a movie and if not, stopping at Tower Records where I scoured new music and if I wanted to spend ten bucks, which I rarely did, I'd buy something.
 Money was typically saved because I knew one day, I'd need it.

-Compare that discretion to today's teens who, without the luxury of a full-time job, spend hundreds on snow boarding equipment or expensive game consoles and computers only to lament later about not having enough money.
+Compare that discretion to today's young adults who, without the luxury of a full-time job, spend hundreds on snowboarding equipment, entertainment, even "vacations" only to lament later about not having enough money.
 I never felt comfortable, especially at that age, spending so much money.
-I think I was inherently taught that spending on fun comes later in life once you are financially established.
+I think I was inherently taught that spending on fun comes later in life once financially established.

 Believe me, I'm not pointing fingers.
 Much of what started my conversation on this was my own passive parenting.
 I'll spare you the details but I have turned a blind eye in an effort to not sweat the small stuff.
-But, sometimes the small stuff turns into big stuff and by then your children are at an age where they need to figure things out on their own.
+But, sometimes the small stuff turns into big stuff and by then children become of age where they need to figure things out on their own.
 Or are they?

-In his book "Fatherlove: Learning to Give the Best You've Got" D. Bruce Lockerbie said parents don't stop caring because we are no longer the main providers of shelter, food and the comforts of home.
+In his book "Fatherlove: Learning to Give the Best You've Got" D. Bruce Lockerbie said parents don't stop caring because we no longer provide of shelter, food and the comforts of home.
 Once a parent, always a parent, he says.

 "As biological parents of these children," he said, "it's also our joyful pleasure to care for them, even after they no longer seem to need us."